MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/about/index.md

 ---
-title: Introduction to Hyper-V on Windows 10
+title: Introduction to Hyper-V on Windows
-description: Introduction to Hyper-V, virtualization, and related technologies.
+description: Introduction to Hyper-V, virtualization, and related technologies on Windows.
-keywords: windows 10, hyper-v
+keywords: windows 10, hyper-v, windows 11
 author: scooley
 ms.author: scooley
-ms.date: 06/25/2018
+ms.date: 07/26/2024
 ms.topic: article
 ms.assetid: eb2b827c-4a6c-4327-9354-50d14fee7ed8
 ---

-# Introduction to Hyper-V on Windows 10
+# Introduction to Hyper-V on Windows 11

 Whether you are a software developer, an IT professional, or a technology enthusiast, many of you need to run multiple operating systems.
 Hyper-V lets you run multiple operating systems as virtual machines on Windows.